rgacote/dinosaurdance/content/posts/things-are-starting-to-click.md

 tags: [LearningElixir, Elixir, Python]
 ---

-Back in college I struggled with Calculus, had a hard time grasping the current concepts.
+Back in college I struggled with Calculus; had a hard time grasping the concept of the day.
-After each semester break, first thing the teacher would do would be to give a test on the last semester's topics.
+After a semester break, I'd ace the test reviewing previous topics.
-I'd ace that test.
 Just took awhile for the concepts to settle into my brain.

 I'm experiencing a similar effect with Elixir.
-Came back after a few days and was able to make significant progress on Formatting a Table.
+Came back after a few days and was able to make significant progress on Chapter 13's _Formatting a Table_ exercise.

 Things are starting to click.

 1. There's always a function for it.